22f3000646/quiz-master/README.md

 ## Usage

 - Navigate to `http://localhost:5000` in your web browser.
-- Register as a user or log in if you already have an account.
+- Register as a user or log in as an admin.
 - Create quizzes, manage participants, and view quiz results from the dashboard.
 - Participants can take quizzes by accessing the provided quiz links.